aiexplorations/aiexplorations/README.md

 * 🔭 Building data science and machine learning applications.
 * 🌱 Learning more about sequence models, Apache Spark, graph neural networks and natural language processing
 * 👯 Looking to collaborate on data science and statistical modeling projects and repos
-* 🤔 Usually looking for help with statically typed languages and working with larger code bases, and with
+* 🤔 Usually looking for help with statically typed languages and working with larger code bases
 * 💬 Ask me about:
   - Significance testing
   - Supervised machine learning